Skip to main content

 • “The graphics are okay and the puzzles are interesting.”

-• “There's no way to lower your graphics settings, so on my laptop I'm literally getting 5 fps, and it's almost unplayable.”
+• “Also, there's no way to lower your graphics settings, so on my laptop I'm literally getting 5 FPS, and it's almost unplayable.”

 • story

 The game's story is minimal and straightforward, lacking a complex plot, which some players found acceptable given the enjoyable puzzle mechanics reminiscent of Portal.
-The initial Japanese language setting is not a significant barrier due to the simplicity of the gameplay and visual tutorials.
+The initial Japanese language setting is not a significant barrier due to the simplicity of the gameplay and helpful picture tutorials.

-• “The game is simple enough that it's not really a problem for the lack of a complex plot.”
+• “The game is simple enough that the lack of a complex plot isn't really a problem.”

-• “I enjoyed the game and its puzzle aspect, but it felt like it was missing a storyline.”
+• “I enjoyed this game and its puzzle aspect, which reminded me of Portal, but it lacks a storyline.”

 • atmosphere

-The atmosphere of the game is described as cute and playful, making it suitable for a younger audience.
-It features three levels with well-hidden collectibles, all set within a thoughtfully crafted environment.
+The atmosphere is described as cute and playful, making it suitable for a younger audience.
+With three levels and cleverly hidden collectibles, the environment is well-crafted and engaging.

 • “It's cute and kind of playful; I'd say it's good for a younger audience, both in terms of atmosphere and difficulty.”